frankovacevich/homepage/_posts/2024-06-08-functional-nodes-uns-mqtt.md

 > A method or service exposed by a device or system that is mapped as a node or topic in the namespace, and that can be invoked via the UNS broker/hub which will route the request and the results.

-A solution to this problem could be implementing a UNS on top of both MQTT and HTTP (maybe with a REST API), to allow for pub/sub and request/response type of communications.
+A solution to this problem could be implementing a UNS on top of both MQTT and HTTP (maybe with a REST API, and maybe using WebSockets instead of MQTT, there are many possibilities), to allow for pub/sub and request/response type of communications.
 This however increases the complexity of any implementation.
 For starters, there is no ready-to-use HTTP server that provides this capability, as there is a lot of things that need to be manually set-up.
 There's also the complexity of handling authentication and authorization (access control policies) on both systems.
 The beauty of MQTT is that you can get started with a minimal set-up.

 Another alternative is to constantly publish the data required with some (relatively high) frequency, so that it is always available if a client needs it.
 The downside is of course heavily increasing the network traffic with unsolicited messages, and that there is no way to specify how to query the data beforehand (different clients may need different query parameters).